niskenadi/Ken/README.md

 # Ken
-My Name Niskenadi , i a College Student in Airlangga University Surabaya
+Hello My Name is Niskenadi , i am College Student in Airlangga University Surabaya.
+Nice to Meet You.